Carve the Mark by Veronica Roth

 Carve the Mark, for me, is not unlike Suicide Squad in that it's heavily damaged by hype, hackneyed storytelling, and problematic content, but those are, to an extent, tempered by certain strong characters and positive themes.
 Veronica Roth promised us a sort of YA Star Wars meets Game of Thrones - but the thing is, I already read that book, and it's called Beyond the Red by Ava Jae.
 Jae's book is what CTM should have been, but wasn't, not by a long shot.

 Let me start with the racism accusations.
 Ireland called the book out for dividing Thuvhe, the world on which most of the story takes place, between the Thuvhesit and Shotet people.
 The former are broadly coded like Europeans, and the latter like black people, with hints of Middle Eastern and North African in their culture, unless I'm much mistaken.
 The Shotet are said to be "fierce, brutal," reflecting the harshness of the land they live on, while the Thuvhesit are said to be gentler and more peaceful.
 The early parts of the book present this troubling viewpoint, but it should also be noted that for the first 40-50 pages or so, we're in the POV of Akos, a young Thuvhesit man, who winds up kidnapped and enslaved to the book's real protagonist, a young Shotet woman named Cyra.
 Being in Akos' POV is important because the two people, the Thuvhesit and the Shotet, are bitter enemies, so of course they're going to have negative views of each other.
-It should also be noted that Akos is himself part-Shotet, evidenced by him having light brown skin, a Shotet name, and a certain facility with the Shotet language.
+It should also be noted that Akos has some Shotet ancestry, evidenced by him having a Shotet name and a certain facility with the Shotet language.

 The languages in this book are an example of a bit of failed world-building.
 I loved the Divergent series largely because of its world-building - relatively simple, but with enough complexities to make your brain work to process it all.
 Here, though, I think Roth might have gotten carried away with building a whole solar system, and two groups of people in particular to focus on, and neglected enough aspects to make the whole thing feel half-baked.
 Like languages.
 We're told, not shown, about the "hushed, quiet" sounds of the Thuvhesit language and the "harsh" Shotet language - but it's not very helpful to our imaginations when everything is written in English and we're left to assume that there won't be any known words of either language until David J. Peterson gets consulted for a film adaptation.